dawidhermann/flow-conductor/packages/ADAPTER_TEMPLATE.md

 # Creating a New Adapter Package

-This guide will help you create a new adapter package for request-orchestrator.
+This guide will help you create a new adapter package for flow-conductor.

 ## Package Structure